alpapaydin/TwitchBotGodot/README.md

 # Twitch Chatbot in Godot 🎮

 An interactive Twitch Chatbot built using Godot and Python TwitchIO.
 Designed to enable various in-game commands and features.
+Styled to look like a cute desktop pet where you can interact with your followers.

 <p align="center">
   <img src="asset/twitch/ss.png" width="300" height="300" />